 Although the Library does not distinguish among individuals in the provision of library services, it recognizes the special requirements of service to children and young adults and supports this service as an essential public library function.
-Parents or guardians are responsible for their children or wards and only they may restrict their reading, viewing, and/or listening habits.
-The Library cannot enforce parental restrictions.

-Parents and guardians are responsible for overseeing their minor children's use of the Library's collections, programs, and services, and -have the right and the responsibility to restrict the access of their children, and only their children, to library resources.
+Parents and guardians are responsible for overseeing their minor children's use of the Library's collections, programs, and services, and have the right and the responsibility to restrict the access of their children, and only their children, to library resources.
 Parents or legal guardians who do not want their children to have access to certain library services, materials or facilities, should so advise their children.
 The Library does not assume the role of parents or the functions of parental authority in the private relationship between parent and child.
-The Library has a public and professional obligation to provide equal access to all library resources for all library patronsusersThe Library does not stand in place of a parent and is not charged with a parent's rights, duties, and responsibilities.
+The Library has a public and professional obligation to provide equal access to all library resources for all library patrons.

 The Library complements services of school libraries but does not normally replace or replicate them.
-The Library may collaborates and cooperates with the schools on special projects and events.
+The Library may collaborate and cooperate with the schools on special projects and events.

-4.1.44.1.3 Special populations
+4.1.3 Special Populations